mapninja/QGIS-101/ReadMe.md

 ### Standard Distance

-The Standrad Distance is the spatial statistics equivalent of the standard deviation.
+The Standard Distance is the spatial statistics equivalent of the standard deviation.
 It describes the radius around the spatial mean (or weighted spatial mean), which contains 68% of locations in your dataset.
 It can be very useful for working with GPS data.

 ![](media/image011-drop-shadow.png)